mizuki-nana/sneaker/docs/src/algorithm.rst

       Returns the number of strongly connected components in the graph.

-    .. cpp:function:: std::list<Enumerable> independent_components() const
+    .. cpp:function:: std::vector<Enumerable> independent_components() const
       :noindex:

-      Gets the list of independent components in the graph.
+      Gets the set of independent components in the graph.

-    .. cpp:function:: std::list<Enumerable> cycles() const
+    .. cpp:function:: std::vector<Enumerable> cycles() const
       :noindex:

-      Gets the list of cycles in the graph.
+      Gets the set of cycles in the graph.

-  .. cpp:function:: explicit tarjan()
+  .. cpp:function:: tarjan()
     :noindex:

     Constructor.

-  .. cpp:function:: strongly_connected_component_list get_components(std::list<vertex*>&)
+  .. cpp:function:: strongly_connected_component_list get_components(const VerticesSet&)
     :noindex:

-    Given a list of vertices in a graph, returns a list of connected components in the graph.
+    Given a set of vertices in a graph, returns a set of connected components in the graph.